Skip to main content

 (ii) The medical expense may be averaged forward over the remaining months of the certification period.
 Averaging is to begin the month the change becomes effective.

-(Q) How is SNAP eligibility determined and how are the appropriate income standards applied?
+(Q) How is SNAP eligibility determined and how are the appropriate gross and net income standards applied?

 (R) How is gross monthly income calculated?